-Below is an account of the failed attack on Neuve Chapelle by the 20th Field Company, 3rd Sappers and Miners on 28 October 1914 which was taken from the unit’s War Diary.
-This article is one of a series of guides I have written on the Indian Army in the First World War:
+Below is an account of the failed attack on Neuve Chapelle by the 20th Field Company, 3rd Sappers and Miners on 28 October 1914 which was taken from the unit’s war diary.
+Approximately 190 men from the 20th Field Company took part in the attack with 23 being killed and 54 wounded.
+I have also written a series of guides to help you research those who served with the Indian Army during the First World War:

 Extra ammunition was issued, making a total of 120 rounds per man with four boxes in reserve and the company marched out of Richebourg at about 9.30 PM.
 At Pont Logy no staff officer could be found, and the 9th Bhopal, who were occupying a garden to the south east of that place, said that they feared that they were not in the right position.
 Much confusion arose which was increased by the 9th Bhopal opening a very heavy fire in our direction and evidently mistaking our approach for a hostile attack.

-At about 5 AM Captain Paris was called back to receive orders from G.O.C.
-Brigade at Pont Logy.
-Apparently, no written orders were issues; it was merely arranged that if possible an artillery bombardment of the village would take place early in the morning and that after that bombardment ceased, a general advance by the whole line against the village would follow.
+At about 5 AM Captain Paris was called back to receive orders from General Officer Commanding Brigade at Pont Logy.
+Apparently, no written orders were issued; it was merely arranged that if possible an artillery bombardment of the village would take place early in the morning and that after that bombardment ceased, a general advance by the whole line against the village would follow.

 Meanwhile, Lieutenant Nosworthy had gone out to try and establish communication with the 21st Company of which there had been no signs.
 He eventually found Lieutenant Almond who told him that they had lost their way and after wandering about for some time, had decided to dig themselves in where they were and wait till dawn.
 It was found that between the two companies there was a gap of 700 yards.
 This was reported to Headquarters: and at dawn half a battalion of the 47th Sikhs came up and occupied this space.